QAGS

-QAGS (Quick Ass Game System) is a generic tabletop roleplaying game.
+QAGS (Quick Ass Game System) is a generic tabletop role-playing game.
 Setting for this system have varied and ranged widely.

 History

 In 1998, three gamers (Steve Johnson, Leighton Connor, and Dale French) published the First Edition of the game after a year of development.
 Since then, QAGS (pronounced "kwags") has been updated with a Second Edition, and the publisher, Hex Games, has continued to release games.